koralexa/eq_solver/README.md

 ## Description

-There are two modes: release mode and debag mode.
+There are two modes: release mode and debug mode.
 In release mode you will get prompt to enter coefficients and after that you will see answer: number of roots and roots (in case they exist).
 If your input is incorrect you will see a warning and prompt to try to enter coefficients again.
 In debug mode you will see results of running unit tests for functions of the program.